Home

 Limelight Hydrangea at the start of the season.

 I needed a taller Hydrangea plant because I wanted to block out a view.
 Of course I could have used some privacy shrubs, but I loved flowers in the summer and really didn't need the screening in the winter.
 It was my choice of a trade off and sometimes this is the best thing to do to really get great color in the spring, summer and fall.
-I knew about Little Lamb Hydrangea and happily discovered it at the same garden center.
+I knew about Limelight and happily discovered it at the same garden center.
 As you can tell they have great plants there.

 Limelight Hydrangea as seen taller than Forever and Ever.